Risk Factors Dashboard

 Adverse changes in domestic and global economic conditions could adversely affect our operating results.

 We have become increasingly subject to the risks arising from adverse changes in domestic and global economic conditions, including as a result of political instability in the United States.
 In recent years, financial markets have been volatile and the state of both the domestic and global economies has been uncertain.
 Political instability in the United States, such as the failure to increase the federal debt ceiling, could lead to further financial market volatility and harm the economy.
 Adverse credit conditions in the future could have a negative impact on our ability to execute on future strategic activities.
 In addition, if credit is difficult to obtain in the future, some customers may delay or reduce purchases.
 Similarly, inflationary pressures have increased and may increase our costs or force us to increase prices for our products.
+In particular, in fiscal 2022, we experienced substantial inflationary pressure in our supply chain.
 In particular, in fiscal 2021 and 2022, we experienced substantial inflationary pressure in our supply chain.
-In particular, in fiscal 2021, we experienced substantial inflationary pressure in our supply chain.
+Sustained higher prices continued throughout fiscal 2023, although we believe inflationary pressures were more stable.
 These events have resulted or could in the future result in higher product costs, reductions in sales of our products, longer sales cycles, slower adoption of new technologies, increased accounts receivable and inventory write-offs and increased price competition.
 We also purchase large amounts of commodity-based raw materials.
 Prevailing prices for such commodities are subject to fluctuations due to changes in supply and demand and a variety of additional factors beyond our control, such as global political and economic conditions.
 Any of these events would likely harm our business, results of operations and financial condition.

 Our international operations are subject to risks that we do not face in the United States, which could have an adverse effect on our operating results.

 In recent years, a substantial amount of our consolidated revenues were recognized from customers outside of the United States.
+For example, 37% of our revenues in fiscal 2023 and 45% of our revenues in fiscal 2022 were recognized from sales outside the United States.
 For example, 45% of our revenues in fiscal 2022 and 38% of our revenues in fiscal 2021 were recognized from sales outside the United States.
 We also manufacture certain of our products and purchase a portion of our raw materials and components from suppliers in other foreign countries.
-We also manufacture certain of our products and purchase a portion of our raw materials and components from suppliers in other foreign countries.
+The ongoing wars between Ukraine and Russia and Israel and Hamas have caused increased raw material costs and material shortages and, as a result, adversely impacted certain of our suppliers.
 The ongoing war between Ukraine and Russia has caused increased raw material costs and material shortages and, as a result, adversely impacted certain of our suppliers.
 Our international operations are subject to a variety of risks that we do not face in the United States, including:

 potentially longer payment cycles for sales in foreign countries and difficulties in collecting accounts receivable;